Android & Kotlin Technical Articles

 Google recently has official launched compose-runtime-annotation library

-Google has recently launched the official runtime-annotation library, which serves a similar purpose to the community-built compose-stable-markerhttps://github.com/skydoves/compose-stable-marker library.
+Google has recently launched the official runtime-annotation library, which serves a similar purpose to the community-built compose-stable-marker library.
+The idea behind compose stable markers originated from the…

 ComposeKotlin